are put under tremendous strains when a car is being driven.

 If a series of cracks is evident, replace the tyre - even though there may still be 1-3 mm of tread left.

 Pay special attention to the small slots and cuts - known as 'sipes'.
 Look for embedded fragments of sharp flint and stones, or the nails and tacks that are the usual cause of punctures and can cause internal damage.

 That sort of debris can be prised out with a screwdriver blade.
 But removing it may leave the tyre with a slow puncture.

 , and if it occurs have a tyre-repair shop take the tyre off the rim, inspect it, and make a permanent repair.

 Look also for 'flats' in the tread, worn perhaps by severe emergency braking - when the tyre of a locked wheel slides on the road, wearing off the rubber and generating a lot of heat.

 Abnormally severe wear at the tread shoulders or uneven tread wear are warning signs that should never be ignored.

-Bulges in the sidewalls are signs of carcass damage.
+are signs of carcass damage.
 Long before cords are showing through, these tyres are unsafe at speed.
 Sometimes the damage may not be visible, so if you have suspicions - perhaps after hitting a kerb - but cannot see any exterior evidence, ask a professional tyre fitter to remove the suspect tyre and examine it.